corbinpage/appian-NAV-TM-task-metric-utilities/README.md

 * Groups
   * NAV_TM Administrators - Users in this group have administrator access of the NAV_TM app.
   * NAV_TM All Groups and Users - Users and groups that are members of this group will have their task metrics saved.
 By default it includes all users and groups in the system via a group membership rule.
-  * NAV_TM_Completed Tasks Report Viewers - Users in this group can view the Completed Tasks Report from the Reports tab.
+  * NAV_TM Historical Task Metrics Report Viewers - Users in this group can view the Completed Tasks Report from the Reports tab.
 * Data
   * NAV_TM_TaskMetric - Task Metrics CDT that is saved to the database.
   * NAV_TM Data Store - Data Store used for the NAV_TM app.
 You'll need to point the data store to a schema.